How to Play Blindfold Chess Online: Platforms, Tips, and Drills

 Step 4: Extended games

 Once 10-move games feel stable, extend to 15, then 20.
 Engine difficulty matters less than time control.
 Longer clocks let you verify your mental board before committing to a move.
+Our blindfold endgame training guide is the fastest way to build accurate late-game tracking.

 Step 5: Rated matches